-Note for PSYC 417: Because of our small class size, our class average score can deviate from usual Departmental grading policy.
+Note for this Seminar: Because of our small class size, our class average score can deviate from usual Departmental grading policy.
 It's reasonable to expect the class mean to be around 75%, with a standard deviation around 11-12%.